apache/systemds/beginners-guide-keras2dml.md

 #### What optimizer and loss does Keras2DML use by default if `keras_model` is not compiled ?

-If the user does not `compile` the keras model, then we use cross entropy loss and SGD optimizer with nesterov momentum:
+If the user does not `compile` the keras model, then we throw an error.

+For classification applications, you can consider using cross entropy loss and SGD optimizer with nesterov momentum:

 ```python
 keras_model.compile(loss='categorical_crossentropy', optimizer=keras.optimizers.SGD(lr=0.01, momentum=0.95, decay=5e-4, nesterov=True))
 ```

+Please refer to [Keras's documentation](https://keras.io/losses/) for more detail.

 #### What is the learning rate schedule used ?